lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### Bitmap Optimization {#Bitmapopt}

-The Bitmap is transmitted by a receiver as part of the ACK format when there are some missing fragments in a window.
-An ACK message may introduce padding at the end to align transmitted data to a byte boundary.
-The first byte boundary includes one or more complete bytes, depending on the size of Rule ID and DTag.
+The Bitmap is transmitted by a receiver as part of the ACK format.
+An ACK message may include padding at the end to align its number of transmitted bits to a multiple of 8 bits.

 Note that the ACK sent in response to an All-1 fragment includes the C bit.
 Therefore, the window size and thus the Bitmap size need to be determined taking into account the available space in the layer two frame payload, where there will be 1 bit less for an ACK sent in response to an All-1 fragment than in other ACKs.